-In 2006, pharm the Centers for Disease Control and Prevention issued Revised Recommendations for HIV Screening of Adults, price Adolescents, thumb and Pregnant Women in Healthcare Settings.
+In 2006, the Centers for Disease Control and Prevention issued Revised Recommendations for HIV Screening of Adults, Adolescents, and Pregnant Women in Healthcare Settings.
 The recommendations called for HIV screening for patients aged 13 to 64 years in all healthcare settings.
 The recommendations intended to address the persistently high estimates of undiagnosed or late diagnosed HIV infection.

 The Test Texas HIV Coalition was formed in September 2008.

 To identify and create a statewide comprehensive network of HIV experts and stakeholders to promote HIV screening in healthcare settings throughout the state.